KDE/digikam-doc/image_editor/enhancement_tools.rst

 The Tool interface consists of:

-1. **Selection Controls**: use your mouse to draw a rectangle around the subject you want to keep sharp.
+1. **Selection Controls**: before to lauch the tool, use your mouse over the editor canvas to draw a rectangle around the subject you want to keep sharp.
 The selected area will be protected from blurring.

-2. **Blur Controls**: **Radius** controls the intensity of the background blur (1-100). **Transition** controls how gradually the blur transitions from subject to background (0-100). **Iterations** controls the accuracy of the subject segmentation (1-20).
+2. **Blur Controls**: **Smoothness** controls the intensity of the background blur (1-100). **Progressive Transition** controls how gradually the blur transitions from subject to background (0-100). **Subject Segmentation** controls the accuracy of the subject segmentation (1-20).

-3. **Preview Area**: shows a real-time preview of the segmentation mask using a green overlay.
+3. **Subject Mask**: shows a real-time preview of the segmentation mask using a green overlay.
 It helps you verify that the subject is properly selected.
+This preview is zoomable using mouse wheel or the buttons on the toolbar from the top-left corner.

 Using the Tool
 ~~~~~~~~~~~~~~

 1. **Select the Subject**: click and drag to draw a rectangle around your subject.
 The tool will automatically create a segmentation mask.

-2. **Adjust the Blur**: use the **Radius** slider to control the blur intensity.
+2. **Adjust the Blur**: use the **Smoothness** slider to control the blur intensity.
 Higher values create a stronger blur effect.
 Typical values range from 5 to 20 for most images.

-3. **Adjust the Transition**: use the **Transition** slider to control how gradually the blur fades in.
+3. **Adjust the Transition**: use the **Progressive Transition** slider to control how gradually the blur fades in.
 Lower values create a sharper transition between subject and background.
 Higher values create a more gradual transition.

-4. **Refine the Segmentation**: use the **Iterations** slider to improve the accuracy of the subject detection.
+4. **Refine the Segmentation**: use the **Subject Segmentation** slider to improve the accuracy of the subject detection and isolation.
 Higher values (10-20) work better for complex subjects like hair or fur.
 Lower values (1-5) are sufficient for simple subjects with clear edges.

 5. **Preview the Result**: the green overlay shows which areas will remain sharp.
 Adjust your selection or parameters as needed.